 In the same year as her Olympic disappointment, Jessica won three more gold medals in the team sprint along with a silver and a bronze.
 Between 2012 and 2016, the Olympic speaker’s medal haul included two silvers and five bronzes.

-To book Jess Varnish for your next private event, corporate event or conference, contact Champions Olympic Speakers via our online form or call us on +44 1509 85 29 27.
+To book Olympic cyclist, Jess Varnish, to make a personal appearance at your corporate event, function or conference, simply contact the Champions Speakers agency by filling in our online contact form.
+Alternatively, call a booking agent directly on +44 1509 85 29 27.